Alt text: A person holds a thermal imaging device displaying a heat map towards a wall.

 🔹 Cost-Effective – Compared to gold, copper is significantly cheaper and widely available.

 But, copper isn’t perfect.
 As chip components shrink below 5 nanometers, copper wiring begins to suffer from electron scattering, which reduces performance and increases heat generation.
-This is pushing researchers to peer into alternatives, including:
+This is pushing researchers to explore alternatives, including:

-- Molybdenum and Ruthenium – Rare metals showing possible for posterity semiconductor wiring.
+3. Molybdenum and Ruthenium – Rare metals showing potential for next-gen semiconductor wiring.

 As technology advances, we might see a combination of materials working together:

-What's next for microchips isn’t about replacing one metal with another—it’s about finding the perfect balance of materials to improve performance, efficiency, and cost.
+The of microchips isn’t about replacing one metal with another—it’s about finding the perfect balance of materials to fine-tune performance, efficiency, and cost.

 FAQs